My name is Kevin Muriithi.

 A little bit about me:

-- I am passionate about youth work: Was part of a team that began AIESEC in JKUAT, I’ve run mentorship programmes in public schools, campus ministry engagements and oversee the youth ministries in my church (PCEA Loresho Parish).
+- I am passionate about youth work: I was part of a team that began AIESEC in JKUAT, I’ve run mentorship programmes in public schools, campus ministry engagements and served two local congregations as youth pastor in PCEA Loresho Parish.

-- I was (am?) an Engineer: As an energy analyst in Green Building Certification and Power Systems Engineering.
+- I was (am?) an Engineer: As an energy analyst in Green Building Certification and Power Systems Engineer with the national utility.

-- I love books and the life of the mind: I teach at Pan Africa Christian University and the International Leadership University, and have presented papers at academic conferences and published them in peer-reviewed journals.
+- I love books and the life of the mind: I currently serve as Lecturer and Head of Department, in the School of Theology at St. Paul’s University, teach part-time at Pan Africa Christian University and the International Leadership University, and have presented papers at academic conferences and published them in peer-reviewed journals.
+I see this as part of what it means for me to grow in my love for God with my mind.

 - I like: Music, violin, motorbikes, soccer (I’d have been Ronaldinho in another lifetime), books 🙂

 I grew up in the church but came into a living relationship with Jesus Christ later, after my college years of seeking the truth, sometimes in dark places.
-Having worked as a power systems engineer with the country’s utility, I pursued post-graduate theological education and currently serve as a youth pastor at PCEA Loresho, adjunct lecturer in theology & ministry at Pan Africa Christian University, co-leading Apologetics Kenya and a writer & editor for The Gospel Coalition Africa.
+Having worked as a power systems engineer with the country’s utility, I pursued post-graduate theological education, most recently served as a youth pastor at PCEA Loresho, and teach theology & ministry at St. Paul’s University.
+I am also involved in co-leading Apologetics Kenya and I write for The Gospel Coalition Africa.

 Writing gives me a space to air my thoughts and in a sense, to know more about myself, others and the world.
 Theo is a fancy word for God and grimage the shorter version of pilgrimage and hence this blog is my pilgrimage with God.
 With a view to post monthly, I welcome and invite you to explore: